VeronicaOnMission/VeronicaOnMission.github.io/index.md

       url: "/partner/"
 excerpt: >
   <b>Hi there, and thank you for visiting!</b><br><br>
   My heart is devoted to sharing the love of Jesus with the world.
-Whether it’s on the streets, in churches, or among the forgotten and hurting, I believe in meeting people with compassion and truth, through the power of the Holy Spirit.<br><br>
+Whether it is on the streets, in churches, or among the forgotten and hurting, I believe in meeting people with compassion and truth, through the power of the Holy Spirit.<br><br>
   My mission is simple but urgent:<br>
   *I aim to carry the message of salvation to all people through evangelism, discipleship, and the demonstration of God’s love in action.*<br><br>
   I invite you to explore my website, learn more about the work God is doing through this ministry, and join me in making an eternal impact.